RalphHightower/blog/README.md

 - Tame your temper!
 Quit throwing **Trumper Tantrums!**
 - Quit your pathological lying and tell the **God-damned truth!**
-- Quit your **God-damned gaslighting[^112110]**!
+- Quit your **God-damned gaslighting[^610]**!
 - Start treating people with **respect!** I.e., quit that childish behavior of calling people names and acting like a school-yard bully.
 - Be a true leader!
 A true leader recognizes team members, and subordinates for their accomplishment, and accepts the blame when things fail.
 A true leader does not use intimidation and fear.
 - Quit your whining, *"It's not fair"* Grow up and be an adult!
 - Accept the fact that the president lives under a **microscope.** You will be praised by some and condemned others for your actions or inactions.

-[^112110]: [gaslighting –  Merriam-Webster](http://www.merriam-webster.com/dictionary/gaslighting): noun<br /gas·​light·​ing \| \ ˈgas-ˌlī-tiŋ , -ˈlī- \<br />Definition (Entry 1 of 2)<br />1: psychological manipulation of a person usually over an extended period of time that causes the victim to question the validity of their own thoughts, perception of reality, or memories and typically leads to confusion, loss of confidence and self-esteem, uncertainty of one's emotional or mental stability, and a dependency on the perpetrator<br />//Gaslighting can be a very effective tool for the abuser to control an individual.
+[^610]: [gaslighting –  Merriam-Webster](http://www.merriam-webster.com/dictionary/gaslighting): noun<br /gas·​light·​ing \| \ ˈgas-ˌlī-tiŋ , -ˈlī- \<br />Definition (Entry 1 of 2)<br />1: psychological manipulation of a person usually over an extended period of time that causes the victim to question the validity of their own thoughts, perception of reality, or memories and typically leads to confusion, loss of confidence and self-esteem, uncertainty of one's emotional or mental stability, and a dependency on the perpetrator<br />//Gaslighting can be a very effective tool for the abuser to control an individual.
 It's done slowly so the victim writes off the event as a one off or oddity and doesn't realize they are being controlled and manipulated.<br />— Melissa Spino<br />//Gaslighting can happen in any relationship circumstance, including between friends and family members—not just in couple relationships.<br />— Deena Bouknight<br />//This is a classic gaslighting technique—telling victims that others are crazy and lying, and that the gaslighter is the only source for "true" information.
 It makes victims question their reality …<br />— Stephanie Sarkis<br />2: the act or practice of grossly misleading someone especially for one's own advantage<br />//Election season can create emotions spanning from immense anxiety all the way to extreme apathy.
 The public arguing, divisiveness, and competition for votes, including political gaslighting, can be overwhelming and exhausting.<br />— Vernita Perkins and Leonard A. Jason<br />//As the midterm elections approach, Americans have gotten an earful both about crime itself and how the other side is distorting the news about it for political gain.
 “Cherry-picking!”
 “Fearmongering!”
 “Gaslighting!”<br />— Chris Herrmann and Fritz Umbach<br />//Intense gaslighting techniques are making it difficult for Montana's commoners to discern what's truth and what's propaganda.<br />— Steve Kelly<br />//This corporate gaslighting effectively blames children for being addicted to social media and conveniently ignores how companies have intentionally designed their products to have addictive features …<br />— Nancy Kim

 Trump keeps boasting that he is a highly intelligent person.
 As Brad Pitt said in the movie, Moneyball, "Show me the money!".
 In Trump’s case, I say "Show me your Mensa test score!".
 If you're short on cash, I'll even pay the $99 for you to [take the Mensa Admission Test](https://www.us.mensa.org/join/testing/).

 But you more than likely won't own up to my challenge to you.
 It'll probably be for the same reason that you won't reveal your [Internal Revenue Service](https://www.irs.gov/) tax returns as presidents have done as past precedent.
 You're afraid that revealing that information will prove that you are a fraud.

+### Constitutional Court Cases

+There are two court cases that have not yet convened and must be decided because Trump's behavior and actions following the 2020 presidential  melection threaten the very fabric of our nation.

+1. Federal – Attempt to Overthrow the 2020 Election and the January 6, 2021 Insurrection.[^810]
+2. State – Georgia.
+Strong-Arm Attempt to Falsify Their Election Result.

+[^810]: Federal prosecutor, Jack Smith, layed out compelling, iron-clad indictments revised for Trump, the citizen running for reelection, and not then President Trump, where he would, and did claim presidential immunity; the Supreme Court directed Smith to not include presidential duties.
+I cannot bring myself to strike through his federal case.

+**Damn!** How the hell did Trump win?!
+Although the federal case will be winding down since the [DOJ](https://www.justice.gov/) has some regulation  that sitting presidents cannot be tried:

+#### Donald Trump Is Guilty For Attempting To Overturn An Election And Instigating The January 6, 2021 Insurrection

 ### Third Rate Game Show Host